msl40/QuodLibet-Playlist-Convertor/README.md

 			/Users/username/Music/So Far Gone (Album)/03 Best I Ever Had.flac
 			/Users/username/Music/California (Single)/01 California.flac

-		- The corrent file path ends with the lowest parent folder that contains all above file paths
-		- In the above example it would be: /Users/username/Music/
+		- The correct file path to input into the script for the above example would be: /Users/username/Music/
+			- You want the lowest level folder that still contains all the music files
-			* Make sure you include the last backslash!
+			- Make sure you include the last backslash!
 * **Input 3** = path to write new playlist files to
 	- This can be any folder location of your choosing
+	- In this example I'll choose the same folder as where the music is stored: /Users/username/Music
+* **Example command line using above example:** = path to write new playlist files to python3 ./QL-\>Sony.py  /Users/username/.quodlibet/playlists  /Users/username/Music  /Users/username/PathToWriteTo

 ## Built With